The Many-faced Beauty: What Colour is Venus

 Final thoughts

 So, there is no exact answer to the question of what colour is Venus.
 It can be marble, yellow, greenish, orange, red, and even unnaturally blue.
-In fact, the “variability” of Venus’s colours is one of this planet’s distinctive character traits.
+The “variability” of Venus’s colours is one of this planet’s distinctive character traits.

 Leave a Reply Your email address will not be published.
 Required fields are marked *